V-Rezende/V-Rezende/README.md

-Hello there, I'm Vinni, a passionate Front End Developer on an exciting journey. 🚀
+## Hello There, I'm Vinni, a passionete Front End Developer on an exciting journey! 🚀

 🧭 My path began in Sport Science and Logistics, where precision was key.
 Now, I'm devoted to web development.